bluenote79/airfoil_to_line/README.md

 # Airfoil to line

-## This skript adds an airfoil to Fusion 360 from dat-file fitting to a selected sketchlines.
+## This skript adds an airfoil to Fusion 360 from dat-file fitting to selected sketchlines.

 <picture>